Simone Luchini

 Figure White Matter Insight

 Salvi, C., Luchini, S. A., Pestilli, F., Hanekamp, S., Hope, T., Parrish, T., ... & Grafman, J. (2025).
 The White Matter of Aha!
 Moments.
-Research Square.
+BMC psychology.

 Individuals can solve creative problems via step-by-step (analytical) thinking or through insight ("Aha!" moments).
 Studies have identified widespread functional brain activity involved in insight problem-solving, yet, the white matter substrate of insight remains unexplored.
 In this study, we employed DTI to investigate how white matter microstructure relates to insight versus step-by-step analytical reasoning.
 After controlling for age and gender, insight was found to be linked to lower FA in the left posterior Arcuate Fasciculus and bilateral Superior Longitudinal Fasciculi III.
 Conversely, step-by-step reasoning was linked to higher FA in the left Vertical Occipital Fasciculus and higher FA in the anterior corpus callosum.
 This work exposes distinct structural connectivity patterns associated with different modes of creative problem-solving, contributing to our understanding of the neural architecture supporting creative cognition.